redshiftzero/redshiftzero.github.io/content/post/threat-modeling-1.md

 While the exercise of generating attack trees manually is a useful one for system designers (as is threat enumeration), one could also imagine at least partially automating the generation of attack trees.

 When an attacker is able to successfully realize a given threat as an attack, other threats become accessible, e.g. once one is able to get code execution in a VM, they can next attempt to exploit a bug in the hypervisor.
 One could annotate threats with these child-parent relationships to indicate which threats become accessible once the given threat is realized, and from that derive attack trees.
-This is the approach taken [here](https://github.com/freedomofpress/threat-modeling/blob/main/threat_modeling/threats.py#L185-L213) in the [threat-modeling](https://github.com/freedomofpress/threat-modeling) tool[^2].
+This is the approach taken [here](https://github.com/freedomofpress/threat-modeling/blob/main/threat_modeling/threats.py#L185-L213) in the [threat-modeling](https://github.com/freedomofpress/threat-modeling) tool[^3].

 # Fin

 If you have thoughts on this or know of tools or approaches (especially if FLOSS 😇) that address the above concerns, feel free to drop me a note on [Twitter](https://twitter.com/redshiftzero) or by [email](mailto:jen@redshiftzero.com).

 [^1]: A lot has already been written on the benefits of doing threat modeling so I'm not going to espouse the benefits here.
+[^2]: Armed with this mitigations data, one could do a "resilience" sort of test here, where one could simulate the impact of the failure of a given countermeasure: pick a given countermeasure, disable it, what is the impact of disabling this mitigation?
+If it's significant, then this shows an area where one should focus additional effort to provide defense in depth.
-[^2]: One could also imagine various ways of removing the parent-child threat annotation requirement, e.g. perhaps one could have the system designer specify the likely entry-point threats on the attack surface of the system.
+[^3]: One could also imagine various ways of removing the parent-child threat annotation requirement, e.g. perhaps one could have the system designer specify the likely entry-point threats on the attack surface of the system.
 At this point provided there is a mapping of threats to DFD elements, the rest of the process could be automated: the entry-point threats are root nodes, and then one follows the dataflows to grow the rest of the attack tree, adding a child node in the attack tree for every threat associated with the destination node.